 The book for the course is very good.
-The class lectures will cover material in the text as well as some additional material.
+The class lectures will cover much of the material in the text as well as some additional material.
 I will use classroom time to supplement the material in the book and answer any questions you have about the reading.
-Thus, it is critical for students to be sure to proactively be reading the sections of the book associated with the material as it is being covered within the class.
+Thus, it is critical for you to be sure to proactively be reading the sections of the book associated with the material as it is being covered within the class.
 Lectures will be presented using Powerpoint and the overhead projector.
 The lecture notes will be distributed via a series of pdf files.
-Students are encouraged to seek and review other sources of information in the literature that relates to the course material.